 "If you are experiencing this kind of acne, see your dermatologist, who can help with intralesional cortisone injections and prescription medications," she advised.
 King noted that another pro about over-the-counter pimple patches is that they generally don't dehydrate your skin or leave it flaky, compared to more harsh acne spot treatments featuring salicylic acid and benzoyl peroxide.
 She added that overall, pimple patches are most beneficial for sensitive skin and mild acne patients, although those with oily, combination, normal and even dry skin can utilize pimple patches.

-Best pimple patches of 2021
+Best pimple patches to consider

 We consulted two New York-based dermatologists — King and Orit Markowitz, MD, a board-certified dermatologist and founder of OptiSkin in NYC — about their go-to pimple patch recommendations.